YoloWingPixie/lsobot/README.md

 4. Open Powershell **as an Administrator**

-5. Run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`
+5. Run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`

     * By default Windows 10 machines do not all scripts to be run at all, this command allows the current Powershell window to run unsigned Powershell scripts.
-Once you close this Powershell window, no scripts may be ran once again.

 5. Change directory to the folder used above. e.g. `cd C:\Scripts`